We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 According to research by the Youth Risk Behavior Surveillance System, 2019 and Behavioral Risk Factor Surveillance System, 2021., while one-in-six US adults binge drinks, 25% do so on a weekly basis.
 The pattern is seen in High School students as younger as 9-12 where 14% have reported binge drinking and peaks in the 25-34 year old group at about 25%.

-For this discussion though, it is essential that we look at why binge drinking is prevalent among teenagers.
+For this discussion though, we must look at why binge drinking is prevalent among teenagers.
 Luckily, these reasons aren't that difficult to identify and include: peer pressure, a desire to fit in, and as a way to cope with stress or boredom.
 There is also a certain thrill of trying something that is forbidden and pushing the natural adolescent drive to take risks - especially among young men.

 Unfortunately, binge drinking can have serious consequences, both in the short and long term.
 In the short term, it can lead to alcohol poisoning, which can be life-threatening.
 It can also increase the risk of accidents, violence, and unsafe sex.
 In the long term, binge drinking can lead to mental health problems, such as depression and anxiety, and can increase the likelihood of developing an addiction to alcohol.